ChrisDavi3s/ChrisDavi3s/README.md

 -Upload more weather station code
 -Actually lean how to use git properly so I dont have to do this manually uhh

 This is all a WIP but I hope some of this makes sense.
+I've never formally been taught any code so a lot of this is very much a mess.
 Thanks for looking!